 5.4.6 Projected recycling rates

-The region’s overall rate of recycling for 2002 was 44.7% and for 2003 was 8.4% after adjustment by DEQ.
-The difference as explained above was due to the removal of fly ash and industrial recycling in 2003 by DEQ.
+The region’s overall rate of recycling rose from 15% in 2004 and peaked in 2013 at 33.1% and moderated down to 21% in 2021.
+As we see a decline in both population and solid waste tonnages the Authory reported a recycling rate of 21% in 2021.
+Not only are markets unstable as a result of Covid 19, citizens are recycling less.
 The following table projects the recycling rate over the planning period if nothing changes in the recycling program and the waste tonnages increase as discussed in Section 4.3.
-The table also indicates the amount of additional recyclable material which must be captured to meet the 25% mandate.
-The Authority has hired a recycling coordinator as of August 1, 2004 to help improve the recycling rates and educational programs.
+The table also indicates the amount of additional recyclable material which must be captured to meet the 15% mandate.
+Programs were developed in 2004 are still in place to help improve the recycling rates and educational programs, however, citizens are recycling less in our opinion based on the failing regional economy.

-TABLE 63

-PROJECTED RECYCLING RATES OVER THE PLANNING PERIOD

-Estimated rate of change 2004-2024 1.0%

-Estimated rate of change for other waste materials 0%/year

-Population growth factor variable/year